crivotz/nv-ide/README.md

 * [folke/twilight.nvim](https://github.com/folke/twilight.nvim): 🌅 Twilight is a Lua plugin for Neovim 0.5 that dims inactive portions of the code you're editing using TreeSitter.
 * [zdharma-continuum/zinit-vim-syntax](https://github.com/zdharma-continuum/zinit-vim-syntax): A Vim syntax definition for Zinit commands in any ft=zsh file
 * [nvim-tree/nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons): lua `fork` of vim-web-devicons for neovim
-* [rhysd/committia.vim](https://github.com/rhysd/committia.vim): A Vim plugin for more pleasant editing on commit messages
 * [chaoren/vim-wordmotion](https://github.com/chaoren/vim-wordmotion): More useful word motions for Vim
 * [windwp/nvim-spectre](https://github.com/windwp/nvim-spectre): Find the enemy and replace them with dark power.
 * [folke/trouble.nvim](https://github.com/folke/trouble.nvim): 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.